sakhnik/nvim-ui/README.md

 # TODO

  - [x] Cursor shapes
+ - [ ] Use pango and cairo for text rendering and drawing
  - [ ] Underline, undercurl
  - [ ] Add configuration file (property tree)
  - [ ] Log to a file instead of stdout